Mount Rhondda

 Mount Rhondda is located on the Continental Divide straddling the Canadian provinces of Alberta and British Columbia.
 It was named in 1917 by the Interprovincial Boundary Survey after David Alfred Thomas, First Viscount Baron Rhondda.

 First Ascent

 Mt.
 Rhondda was first climbed in August 1923 by A. Geoffrion, J.W.A.
 Hickson and Edward Feuz Jr. The party's original intent was the FA of Mount Baker but early on in the ascent they discovered tracks from a different party (Walter Wilcox and Rudolf Aemmer) heading towards Mt.
 Baker.
 They decided to continue onto the col between the two peaks where they spotted snow tracks and cairn on the summit rocks of Mt.
 Baker.
 With Baker claimed, they turned their attention to Mt.
-Rhondda which they summitted in the early afternoon after ascending mixed terrain of rock and snow.
+Rhondda which they summited in the early afternoon after ascending mixed terrain of rock and snow.

 Geology

 Mount Rhondda is composed of sedimentary rock laid down during the Precambrian to Jurassic periods.
 Formed in shallow seas, this sedimentary rock was pushed east and over the top of younger rock during the Laramide orogeny.